 Scholarship Provider: Federal Ministry for Economic Cooperation and Development

 Scholarship can be taken at: Germany

--Furthermore, at the time of nomination, they must have had their main residence and place of work in one of these countries for at least five years.
+-The nominee must be a national of a developing or transition country (excluding People’s Republic of China and India).
+At the time of nomination, he or she must have had his or her main residence and place of work in one of these countries for at least five years;

 -The Alexander von Humboldt Foundation particularly encourages the nomination of qualified female researchers.